The Lavinda Lab · Chemistry-Aware AI Validation

 What in your diet blocks histamine breakdown?

 Histamine intolerance affects a large, under-served population, yet the enzyme that clears dietary histamine, human diamine oxidase (hDAO / AOC1), is barely characterized as a diet or drug target.
-We use AI structure prediction and docking to rank which everyday dietary compounds interfere with it, including terpenes from common herbs and oils that no one has tested against hDAO.
-This is the focus of our current NIH R15 application.
-AlphaFold gives us a reliable structure to dock into, and compound screening and enzyme assays are running now.
+We use AI structure prediction and docking to rank which everyday compounds block it, including terpenes from common herbs and oils no one has tested against hDAO.
+It is the focus of our current NIH R15 application, with compound screening and enzyme assays running now.

 AF3 folds human DAO with high, reproducible confidence across all five models